xaerochill/liquid-crystal/README.md

 - AUS Version:	`make crystal_au`

+If you're looking for other languages, you can find them here: (https://github.com/pokecrystal-mobile)

+But please note that they still require a lot of polish.

 ## Using Mobile Adapter Features

 To take advantage of the Mobile Adapter features, we currently recommend the GameBoy Emulator BGB: